 Road humps (sleeping policemen) and 'speed visor' technology.

 The contents of this webpage have been endorsed by a research academic at a UK university.
 Further examples are sought of compensation having been obtained from local councils as a result of damage to cars from badly designed road humps.
-Please allow a couple of minutes for images to load on a slow modem!
+This webpage is largely 'historical in that it shows events at around 2004/2005, not as they necessarily still are in 2015/16.
+Many links from the earlier age may now be broken.

 If you are interested in the crass stupidity and wholesale waste of public money by 'jobsworth' local council officials and inept councillors, then please do persevere and read all of this webpage and some of the other websites devoted to road humps.
 You may not be technically minded, and you may not be particularly interested in road humps, but wanton waste of public money should be of concern to every citizen in what still passes for a free country - as should a multilayered system of local government that is as wasteful and self-serving as it is inefficient and arrogant.